 What do I do if I want to move home into or out of Northern Ireland?

-New residents of Northern Ireland should apply for a firearm certificate using the application form 30/1.
+New residents of Northern Ireland should apply for a firearm certificate using the initial grant application form.
 If you are a Northern Ireland firearm certificate holder moving outside Northern Ireland you should inform Firearms and Explosives Branch.